 - Enter the amount of the loan you’re planning to take.

 - Enter the number of monthly payments you prefer, choosing from a range of 24-60 months.

 - Enter the interest rate.

 - Click CALCULATE.
-The results from this business loan calculator will show you how much you need to pay monthly and the total cost of the loan (this covers total interest cost you shall have paid at the end of the loan term) with possible some minor documentation fees.
+The results from this business loan calculator will show you how much you need to pay monthly and the total cost of the loan (this covers the total interest cost you will have paid at the end of the loan term) with possibly some minor documentation fees.

-Should the numbers shown by the tool not align to what you have in mind (or should they tell you that you can’t afford the loan), simply click RESET CALCULATOR then put in new, revised entries (perhaps entering a longer term or lowering the loan amount) and repeat the process.
+Should the numbers shown by the tool not align with what you had in mind, or should they tell you that you can’t afford the loan, simply click RESET CALCULATOR then put in new, revised entries (perhaps entering a longer payment term or lowering the loan amount) and repeat the process.

-You can revisit your entries as many times as you need until it reflects the numbers you’ll be comfortable with, clearly letting you know you can afford the loan.
+You can revisit your entries as many times as you need until it reflects numbers you’re comfortable with, clearly letting you know you can afford the loan.

 Interest is the price you pay for using a loan provider’s money.
 All loans come with it, more popularly referred to as APR (Annual Percentage Rate).
 Essentially, a lending institution takes the balance of your loan and multiplies it by your APR to calculate the interest cost for each monthly payment.